unacast/pure-sdk-ios/README.md

 The iOS SDK has no dependencies.

 ### Installation
-*You need a key to use this pod, and Unacast should have provided you with one.*
+*You need a password to use this pod, and Unacast should have provided you with one.*

 #### Adding to your project